Chapter 5:

 Hold on, I’m in an Isekai!

-She nods her head with closed eyes in response at my surprise, “Yeah, figured that would be how you’d react.”
+She nods her head with closed eyes in response to my surprise.
+“Yeah, figured that’s how you’d react.”

 Hold on, if she’s Bronze-rank, does that mean… that Kael, Serena and the dipshit Eric were also Bronze-rank?